Interdisciplinary Studies (Social Science Concentration)

 Outcome 4.2: Students will demonstrate an understanding of diverse human beliefs, abilities, experiences, identities, or cultures.

 The General Education Program (GEP) at Saint Joseph’s University involves a distinctive liberal arts education in the Jesuit, Catholic tradition.
 General education is essential to the University’s mission, providing all students with the broad knowledge, essential skills, appreciation of diversity, and ethically informed perspective needed by those who would aspire to be “men and women for others.”
 The GEP ensures mastery of skills required for further study, exposes students to the principal achievements and problems of the major fields of human learning, and introduces them to new disciplines that they may or may not wish to pursue.
-The Major Concentration component gives depth in a particular field and is thus a preparation for an effective career or for graduate study in that field.
+The Major component gives depth in a particular field and is thus a preparation for an effective career or for graduate study in that field.
 Free or general electives allow students to pursue interests, explore new fields, or to continue concentration in their major.

 Signature Core